brandur/sorg/content/drafts/acid.md

 ## Durability (#durability)

-Durability (the "D" in ACID) dictates that committed transactions _stay_ committed, even in the event of a crash or power loss.
+The "D" in ACID.
+It dictates that committed transactions _stay_ committed, even in the event of a crash or power loss.
 It's so important that even data stores that don't support the rest of ACI* tend to get it right.
 I wrote a separate article about [MongoDB's lengthy road to achieving durability][mongo-durability] for example.

-## Constraints are good (#constraints)
+## Optimizing for saved seconds on a decade scale (#optimizing)

-I talked before about how schemaless databases are often misinterpreted as a feature because they enable fast prototyping.
-Rich Hickey has a great talk where he makes [a distinction between "simple" and "easy"][simple-made-easy], with ***simplicity*** meaning the opposite of complex, and
+An often cited features document data stores is that they allow you to bootstrap quickly and get to a prototype because they don't bog you down with schema design.
+Rich Hickey has a great talk where he makes [a distinction between "simple" and "easy"][simple-made-easy], with
+***simplicity*** meaning the opposite of complex, and
 ***ease*** meaning "to be at hand" or "to be approachable" in that it may provide short term gratification, even if it's to the detriment of long term maintainability.
 Schemaless databases are not simple; they're easy.

+First of all, the claim around faster prototyping isn't actually true -- an experienced developer reasonably competent with their RDMS of choice and armed with an ORM and migration framework can keep up with their document store-oriented counterpart (and almost certainly outpace them), but even if it were true, it's optimizing for exactly the wrong thing.

-Data management in a service built on schemaless data store will eventually become so painful that even its most steadfast proponents will acquiesce to allow some form of constraints.
-Life is artificially difficult when your `User` records aren't even guaranteed to come with an `id` or `email` field.
+While building a prototype quickly might be important for the first two weeks of a system's lifespan, the next ten years will be about keeping it running correctly by minimizing bugs and data consistency problems that will lead to user and operator pain and attrition.
+Life is artificially difficult when your `User` records aren't even guaranteed to come with an `id` or `email` field, and even steadfast schemaless enthusiasts will acquiesce to allow some form of constraints.

 By the time an organization hits hundreds of models and thousands of fields, they'll certainly be using some kind